Household Hazardous Waste Home Page

-Many common products that we use in our daily lives contain potentially hazardous ingredients and require special care when disposed of.
+Many common products that we use in our daily lives contain potentially hazardous materials and require special care when disposed of.
 It is illegal to dispose of hazardous waste in the garbage, down storm drains, or onto the ground.
 Chemicals in illegally or improperly disposed hazardous waste can be released into the environment and contaminate our air, water, and possibly the food we eat.
 And by throwing hazardous waste in the garbage, you can cause additional hazards to your garbage handler.

 Major goals of CalRecycle in this area include: